Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Christmas Eve in Utqiagvik. Please enjoy.

 “That and being nice, of course.”

 “That’s what I thought but now I’m a little confused.
-I’ve heard stories of children not receiving presents in spite of believing in you and being good all year.
+I’ve heard stories of children not receiving presents despite of believing in you and being good all year.
 What happened then?”

 “Isn’t there any way to convince them you exist?
 I mean, you are right here in front of me, the real Santa Claus!
 Surely if you just called a press conference somewhere you could prove your existence.
 Sure, you look like any other man dressed as good old Saint Nick, but I’m sure you can prove you’re the real deal.
-I mean, just show them your flying reindeer and perform a few tricks.”
+Just show them your flying reindeer and maybe perform a few tricks.”

 “It doesn’t work that way, Bill.
 People have to believe in order to see.
 It’s why I’m invisible to so many adults.
 It’s why I had complete confidence that parking my sleigh in the middle of the road would be just fine.
 You’re literally the only one who can see me right now Bill.”